00labs/huma-signals/huma_signals/adapters/polygon_wallet/README.md

-# Ethereum Wallet Signal Adapter
+# Polygon Wallet Signal Adapter

 This is the repository for the Signal Adapter that fetch signal about Polygon addresses.